kostastsoume/American-sign-language-classification/README.md

 # American Sign Language Classification

-## Overview

-This project was developed as part of my undergraduate studies in Computer Science with Biomedical Applications at the University of Thessaly.
+A university machine learning project developed as part of my undergraduate studies in Computer Science with Biomedical Applications at the University of Thessaly.

-The objective is to classify American Sign Language (ASL) hand gestures using a Convolutional Neural Network (CNN) implemented with TensorFlow and Keras.
+This project implements a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify hand gestures from the American Sign Language (ASL) alphabet.

+---

-## Features
+## Project Features

 - Image preprocessing
-- Data visualization
+- Dataset visualization
-- CNN model development
+- CNN model implementation
-- Model training and evaluation
+- Model training and validation
+- Performance evaluation
 - Prediction on unseen images

+---

 ## Technologies